-Directors' pay: shareholders to have final say
+Directors’ pay: shareholders to have the final say - .PDF file.

 During the past year, Shoosmiths has outlined some of the changes proposed by the government in relation to directors’ remuneration.